evanbros/EvanBrosCE/README.md

 	- object { x (number) , y (number), [width] (number), [height] (number), [mirror] (bool), [angle] (number) }
 - sprite (object)
   - object { x (number), y (number), width (number), height (number) }
-  - The position and size in sprite sheet of the sprites
+  - The position and size in sprite sheet of the sprites.
-  - The width and height must respect the original pixels size of the image
+  - The width and height must respect the original pixels size of the image.
 - frameLimit (number)
-	- Number of frames on sprite sheet
+	- Number of frames on sprite sheet.
 - timeToNextFrame (number)
-  - Time in seconds to change the frames on sprite sheet
+  - Time in seconds to change the frames on sprite sheet.
 #### Example:
 ```javascript
 const ce = EvanBrosCE.init();